nirmalya-at-CW/GameSessionRecordingServer/README.md

 ##  Response to start a game

     {
-       "details":"sessionID(ABC.Vikas.playerID.1Hudd.A123), Started."
+       "opSuccess":true,
+       "message":{
+          "successId":2100,
+          "description":"Initiated"
+       },
+       "contents":{
+          "dataCarried":{
+             "gameSessionID":"1.ABC.Vikas.Nirmalya.1.1Hudd.A123"
           }
+       }
+    }

     It is perhaps obvious how the **SessionID** is formed.
 We are simply 'dot-separating' the fields that are supplied with '/start' request.
-Ensuring uniqueness is the responsibility of the caller.
+Ensuring uniqueness is the **responsibility of the caller**.
 Even if all the other fields are the same, 'gameUUID' is guaranteed to be unique.

-##  Request to start a game (endpoint:  /play)
+##  Request to prepare a game (endpoint:  /prepare)
     {
        "sessionID":"ABC.Vikas.playerID.1Hudd.A123",
-       "questionID":1,
-       "answerID":2,
+       "questionMetadata":"some metadata, to be used by downstream processors" }

+##  Response to play a game

+   {
+      "opSuccess":true,
+      "message":{
+         "successId":2200,
+         "description":"Prepared"
+      }
+   }

+Note: At this point, the GameSession has started, so that can one can play (below).

+##  Request to play a game (endpoint:  /play)
+    {
+       "sessionID":"ABC.Vikas.playerID.1Hudd.A123",
+       "questionID":"1",
+       "answerID":"2",
        "isCorrect":true,
-       "score":200
+       "points":200
+       "timeSpentToAnswerAtFE": 2
     }

 ##  Response to play a game

     {
-       details":"sessionID(ABC.Vikas.playerID.1Hudd.A123), Played Q(1)-A(2)."
+       "opSuccess":true,
+       "message":{
+          "successId":2200,
+          "description":"QuestionAnswered"
+       }
+    }

+##  Request to play an audio/video clip during a game (endpoint:  /playClip)
+    {
+       "sessionID":"ABC.Vikas.playerID.1Hudd.A123",
+       "clipName":"kishorekumar.mp3"
+    }

+##  Response to play an audio/video clip during a game

+    {
+       "opSuccess":true,
+       "message":{
+          "successId":2200,
+          "description":"QuestionAnswered"
+       }
     }

 ##  Request to pause a game (endpoint: /pause)